-- If you have a highly-optimized article, you will probably be able to rank for many closely related keywords simultaneously
+- If you have a highly optimized cannabis article, you will probably be able to rank for many closely related keywords simultaneously

-Nowadays, Google gives advantage to relevant information and well-structured content.
+Nowadays, Google gives an advantage to relevant information and well-structured content.

 However, this is not the focus of this blog nor is it the way we SEO at NikSto.

 The next section is even more important so keep on reading!

 This is the most important part.